-The growing number of overweight and obese U.S. cats — estimated at nearly 59 percent or 50.5 million cats — is no secret.
-Neither is the resulting risk of serious health conditions that these fat cats face when excessive body fat interferes with how their body works.
+The growing number of overweight and obese U.S. cats — estimated at nearly 59.5 percent or 50.5 million cats — is no secret.
+Neither is the resulting risk of serious health conditions that these fat cats face when excessive body fat interferes with how their bodies work.

 While scientists and veterinary specialists don’t fully understand all of the connections between excess body fat and health issues, they are beginning to unlock the secret activities of adipose tissue, or body fat.

 If there’s a silver lining to the current pet and human obesity epidemics, it would be the new knowledge gained about adipose tissue and its functions in cats (dogs and humans, too).
 Fat has long been known for:

 - Storing energy

 - Cushioning vital organs such as the heart and kidneys

 - Providing structural support to organs in the abdomen